M-Swati07/KafkaOracle/README.md

 ============

-create a topic named generalmessage send three message to generalmessage display all messages from topic generalmessage
+--create a topic named generalmessage
+--send three message to generalmessage
+--display all messages from topic generalmessage

 --Verify all the topics using list command